Noise felt curiously absent in the outside world during the pandemic. Businesses shuttered, traffic thinned, cars stayed in garages.

-The easiest fix for noise is earplugs.
-Use them with caution in public spaces, though, because blocking too much sound puts you at risk for accidents.
-The earplugs you buy at the drugstore for a dollar are good for riding subways or watching fireworks, but they may make a concert sound too muted.
-Pricier noise-canceling earplugs or headsets will reduce the amount of background sound that reaches your ears while still allowing you to hear what’s going on around you.
+Drugstore earplugs are good for riding subways or watching fireworks, but they may make a concert sound too muted.
+Pricier noise-canceling earplugs or headphones will reduce the amount of background sound that reaches your ears while still allowing you to hear what’s going on around you.
 Musician earplugs are also a good choice.
-Made of clear, malleable plastic and costing $20 to $100 per pair, they block up to 25 dB across all frequencies.
+Most cost less than $50 and block up to 25 dB across all frequencies.

 Quiet Your Environment

-If the movie you’re seeing feels too loud, get up and move to the back of the theater, which can cut sound levels by 10 to 15 dB, according to John Bedolla, MD, at the University of Texas Southwestern Medical Center.
+If the movie you’re seeing feels too loud, get up and move to the back of the theater, which can cut sound levels by 10 to 15 dB, according to John Bedolla, MD, assistant professor at Dell Medical School.
 Still too loud?
 Ask the theater operator to turn down the sound.

 Be just as vigilant with your personal entertainment.
-Your iPod can get as loud as 100 to 115 dB.
+Headphones can get as loud as 96 to 110 dB.
 The noise coming out of a Jet Ski can top the 115 dB mark.
 Use proper sound protection so your fun doesn’t catch up with you — and your ears — in a few years’ time.

 Find Your Still, Silent Place